acquia/blt/template/readme/local-development.md

 ## <a name="drupal-vm"></a>Using Drupal VM for BLT-generated projects

+_BLT support for Drupal VM is experimental.
+Not all BLT features currently work with Drupal VM.
+Additionally, Drupal VM integration with BLT cannot be tested via Travis CI, and is prone to regressions._

 To use [Drupal VM](http://www.drupalvm.com/) with a Drupal project that is generated with BLT:

 1. Execute `./blt.sh vm:init` from the project root directory.